 Neutropenia is an abnormally low number of white blood cells.
-These cells, which are called neutrophils, help the body fight infection.
+These cells are called neutrophils.
+They help the body fight infection.
 This article discusses neutropenia in newborns.

 In babies, the most common cause is infection.
-A very severe infection may cause neutrophils to be used up quickly, and may also prevent the bone marrow from producing more neutrophils.
+A very severe infection may cause neutrophils to be used up quickly.
+It may also prevent the bone marrow from producing more neutrophils.

 Sometimes, an infant who is not sick will have a low neutrophil count for no obvious reason.
 Some disorders in the pregnant mother, such as preeclampsia, can also lead to neutropenia in infants.